ShubhamBorade/Project-15/readme.md

-# My 15th Project
+# Product Design Landing Page

-> i have learnt basics of HTML and CSS in this project.
+> I have learnt basics of HTML and CSS in this project.

-> it took me around 1 and half hours to complete this project.
+> It took me around 6 hours to complete this project.

 ### Tools Used: